rugglesbohannon/Bitcoin-Research-Project/Ruggles/index.md

 **Coming Soon**

-Data visualizations into how news, adoption, and rejection of Bitcoin affected its market price.
+Data visualizations looking into how news, adoption, and rejection of Bitcoin affected its market price.

 Data visualizations on how the addition of more bitcoin affected its market price.